emmajsadams/personal-website/README.md

 ## Setup

 - Install Node.js (google this step with your operating system for help)
-- Run this script to setup latex <https://gitlab.com/-/snippets/2044479>
+- `sh ./scripts/latex_install.sh`
 - `npm install`

 ## Documentation

-Docz is used for documenting the props and states of React components <https://emma.cline.engineer/docz/>.
+Docz is used for documenting the props and states of React components </docz>.
 The docz server

 Also within the \_\_tests\_\_ folder are tests for any sufficiently complicated Component